Reuh/anselme/LANGUAGE.md

 `a(index) := b`: evaluate b, assign its value to element of specific index in list `a`.
 Element is searched using the same method as list index operator `a(b)`; if indexing using a string and an associated pair doesn't exist, add a new one at the end of the list.
 Returns the new value.

+`a.b := v`: if a is a function reference or an object, modify the b variable in the reference function or object.

 `a += b`: evaluate b, assign its the current value of a `+` the value of b to a.
 Returns the new value.

 `-=`, `*=`, `/=`, `//=`, `%=`, `^=`: same with other arithmetic operators.